ceph/ceph/doc/dev/cephfs-snapshots.rst

 -----------

-Generally, snapshots do what they sound like: they create an immutable view of the filesystem at the point in time they're taken.
+Generally, snapshots do what they sound like: they create an immutable view of the filesystem at the point in time they are taken.
 There are some headline features that make CephFS snapshots different from what you might expect:

 * Arbitrary subtrees.
 Snapshots are created within any directory you choose,